SiddharthSrivatsan/ArticleSumarizer/README.md

 # ArticleSumarizer
-Uses RSS java libraries to import news articles and uses an algorithm to create summaries.
+Uses Vogella RSS Java libraries to import news articles, extracts them using boilerpipe Java libraries, and uses an intersection algorithm to create summaries.
+The algorithm splits the text into sentences, and calculates insersection scores for each sentences based on common tokens.